ziscloud/xpi/README.md

 ```
 , the injected Adaptive object determine which WheelMaker’s makeWheel method will be executed by predefined Key.
 Such as wheel.type, key url.get("wheel.type") will determine WheelMake implementation.
 The logic ofAdaptive instance of fixed, getting the predefined Key of the URL, dynamically creating the real implementation and execute it.

-For Dubbo, the SPI Adaptive implementation in ExtensionLoader is dynamically created when dubbo is loading the SPI.
+For Dubbo, the extension Adaptive implementation in ExtensionFactory is dynamically created when dubbo is loading the extension.
 Get the Key from URL, the Key will be provided through @Adaptive annotation for the interface method definition.

-Below is Dubbo Transporter SPI codes:
+Below is Dubbo Transporter extension codes:

 ```java
 public interface Transporter {